Sergio Scariolo

-Sergio Scariolo (born 1 April 1961) is an Italian professional basketball coach who is the head coach of Real Madrid of the Liga ACB and the EuroLeague.
-Having won four EuroBasket championships and a World Cup at the head of Spain, Scariolo is one of the most successful coaches in the history of international competitions, and according to many players, journalists and commentators, he is regarded as the greatest national team coach of all time.
+Sergio Scariolo (born 1 April 1961) is an Italian professional basketball coach who last worked as the head coach of Real Madrid of the Liga ACB and the EuroLeague.
+During his club coaching career, Scariolo has won a EuroCup title, three national league championships, and an NBA championship as an assistant coach.
+Moreover, having won four EuroBasket championships and a World Cup at the head of Spain, Scariolo is one of the most successful coaches in the history of international competitions, and according to many players, journalists and commentators, he is regarded as the greatest national team coach of all time.

 Coaching career

 Early years

 Sergio Scariolo started his coaching career in the early 1980s, as the assistant coach of Basket Brescia, the team of his hometown, and Scavolini Pesaro.
 In 1985, he became the coach of Italy's military national team, with whom he won the world championship.
 As assistant coach of Valerio Bianchini in Pesaro, Scariolo won its first Italian Serie A championship in 1988.

 First successes in Italy (1989–1997)

 In 1989, Bianchini became the new coach of Virtus Roma and Scariolo was hired as new head coach of Pesaro.
 In the 1989–90 season, Scariolo's Scavolini was able of winning another Italian league title, defeating Pallacanestro Varese 3–1 in the national finals.
 Aged 29, Scariolo became the youngest coach ever to win the trophy.
 In the same season, the team also reached the FIBA Korać Cup Final, which lost against Joventut Badalona.
 In 1990–91 season, the club arrived 7th in the regular season and was ousted in the national quarterfinals by Phonola Caserta.
 However, Pesaro succeeded in reaching the European Champions Cup Final Four, but it was defeated 93–84 in the semi-finals by KK Split, which then won the trophy.

 In the following year, he unexpectedly moved to Aurora Desio, of the Italian 2nd Division.
 After two seasons in which he failed to reach the promotion, he left the club.
 In 1993, Scariolo was hired by Fortitudo Bologna, a team which was becoming more and more ambitious under the new ownership of the entrepreneur Giorgio Seragnoli.
 In 1994, he was awarded as Coach of the Year of the Italian Serie A. In 1994–95 season, Fortitudo arrived second in the regular season but it was defeated in the national semi-finals by Benetton Treviso, while in 1995–96, Scariolo's team succeeded in reaching the national finals, the first ones in the history of the club, but Fortitudo was defeated 3–1 by Olimpia Milano.